Applying for Medicaid

 We Can Help You Even If You’ve Filed on Your Own

 Sometimes people file an application and realize they are over their heads.
-Maybe that’s you right now.
+Maybe I’m speaking to you right now.
 If so, don’t worry.
 Come in and see us.
 I’ll assign a highly qualified Medicaid paralegal to assist you and finish up the application and we’ll work with you on fees based on how much work you’ve already completed.

 Let an experienced Medicaid application attorney at Hanlon Niemann & Wright work for you today.